pkmn/engine/docs/PROTOCOL.md

 and not just what would be possible in theory.

-In Pokémon Showdown there are several frame advances between each call (e.g. a consequential roll to hit, an advance to retarget, etc) and setting up the RNG to accomplish arbitrary recursion is not feasible in practice.
+In Pokémon Showdown there are several frame advances between each call (e.g. a consequential roll to hit, an advance to re-target, etc) and setting up the RNG to accomplish arbitrary recursion is not feasible in practice.
 However, in Pokémon Red there is only an inconsequential (i.e. the value is ignored) critical hit roll for both Metronome and Mirror Move between each roll to determine which move to use and the seed can be used to set up 10 arbitrary values.
 Define $X$, $X'$, and $X''$ such